Can I Get a Tattoo While Pregnant?

 - Waiting till the second trimester when the baby’s bones and nerves are already developed

-- Finding a licensed and reputable tattoo artist
+- Finding a licensed and reputable tattoo artist (this will almost be impossible as no reputable artist will risk tattooing a pregnant person)

 - Informing your tattoo artist of your pregnancy